tobiasraabe/tobiasraabe.github.io/content/blog/cookiecutter-research-template.md

          this template with the templating engine ``cookiecutter`` and various other software engineering tools.

-In one of my university courses I was introduced to a [Waf framework for reproducible research by Hans-Martin von Gaudecker](https://github.com/hmgaudecker/econ-project-templates) which is amazingly useful to manage your research project.
+In one of the university courses I was introduced to a [Waf framework for reproducible research by Hans-Martin von Gaudecker](https://github.com/hmgaudecker/econ-project-templates) which is amazingly useful to manage your research project.